Costilrt/The-First-Project/README.txt

 Research Questions to Answer
 Average ratings for Netflix top 10, have they gone up?
 Down?
 Matthew/Derek Does Netflix prefer movies or shows? - Chang
 What ratings are more common?
-PG, PG-13 TV-MA, etc. - Chang/Kemly Chart changes in genre of shows over time.
+PG, PG-13 TV-MA, etc. - Chang Chart changes in genre of shows over time.
 Chang/Rolly

 Datasets to be Used